 "Yetman's Basin is an especially geologically anomalous region of the Canadian Shield.
 The rocks in the area are a rare combination of the right minerals and the right groundwater which have created a vast network of glacial melt pseudokarst caverns that stretch underneath.
 The ore in the area has attracted quite a few industrial endeavors over the years, none of which have managed to survive.
 I even heard that in the 1980s, a university expedition proved the existence of caverns lying below that have remained sealed for over a billion years.
 Despite all of this, academic interest has dwindled to almost nothing.
 Why?

 Everything about this place tells me that it should be crawling with interest and yet to the outside world, it might as well not even exist.
-I'll be leaving in the fall."
+We'll be leaving in the fall.

 Eventually, you might be remembered too